 The current fee for this seminar is $1,995 and confirmed participants will be sent payment instructions.
-Payment is due COB August 24, 2020.
+Payment is due by COB December 22, 2020.
 Registration fees for State weights and measures regulatory officials and metrologists are funded by NIST OWM.

 Mark Ruefenacht, Jose Torres, Isabel Chavez

 Phone: (301) 975-2128